So you want to learn Wax Carving!

 Wax carving is a fun jewellery making technique where you transform an unassuming piece of wax into a beautiful piece of jewellery!
-Learn to carve rings and 3-dimensional shapes.
-Classic jewellery pieces and bold statement jewellery.
+Learn to carve rings, 3-dimensional shapes, classic pieces, and bold statement jewellery.
 Anything is possible in wax!
-In the online classes, you learn how to carve your own piece of jewellery from wax.
-Ready to be cast in the metal of your choice.
-Classes include videos, showing you exactly how to make the piece of jewellery.
-Written handouts are provided.
-And every Monday I answer your questions.
-Curious what pieces of jewellery you can make?
+Through video tutorials you learn to carve your own piece of jewellery ready to be cast in the metal of your choice.
+Want to know what you can make?

 On the blog